-- A written request that details the serious deficiency or serious deficiencies identified and any supporting documentation. - Copies of training logs that indicate the training the site has received. - Copies of all applicable Monitor Review forms (H1606, H1606-AT, or H1602), for the site's current and previous review cycle. - Copies of corrective action required by the sponsor, if any.
+- A written request that details the serious deficiency or serious deficiencies the sponsor has identified, and any supporting documentation. - Copies of training logs that indicate the training the site has received. - Copies of all Monitor Review (H1602), for the site's current and previous review cycle. - Copies of corrective action required by the sponsor, if any.